mrWheel/arduinoIDE2platformIO-convertor/README.md

    - Creates corresponding `.h` files for each `.cpp` file

 3. **Define Handling**:
-   - Extracts all non-function-like #define statements
+   - Extracts all #define statements
-   - Places them in a centralized `allDefines.h` file
+   - Places them in a centralized `arduinoGlue.h` file
    - Comments out original #define statements in source files

 4. **Global Variable Management**:
    - Identifies global variables
-   - Adds appropriate `extern` declarations to header files
+   - Places them into the `arduinoGlue.h` file and adds `extern` in front of the declarations

 5. **Function Prototype Generation**:
    - Extracts function declarations
-   - Adds them to the corresponding header files
+   - Adds them to the `arduinoGlue.h` header file

 6. **Main Project File Handling**:
    - Specially processes the main project file (originally .ino, converted to .cpp)
-   - Ensures all necessary includes and declarations are present
+   - Ensures all necessary includes are present

 7. **Data Folder Handling**:
    - Copies the `data` folder from the Arduino project to the PlatformIO structure (if it exists)